edge405/Spam-Account-Detection/README.md

-e# Spam Account Detection in Social Networks Using DBSCAN Clustering Algorithm
+# Spam Account Detection in Social Networks Using DBSCAN Clustering Algorithm

 This application demonstrates how to detect spam accounts in social networks using the DBSCAN (Density-Based Spatial Clustering of Applications with Noise) clustering algorithm.
 It leverages various features from user profiles, such as followers count, friends count, and statuses count, to classify accounts as "Human" or "Bot" (Spam).